Tan Phock Kin

-Tan Phock Kin, also known as Tan Hock Hin was a former Malaysian MP and political detainee who spent 15 years in detention without trial.
+Tan Phock Kin, also known as Tan Hock Hin, was a former Malaysian MP and political detainee who spent 15 years in detention without trial.

 He was elected to Malaysia's first Parliament in 1959 as a Socialist Front candidate for the Tanjong parliamentary constituency.
 He also served as a legislative councillor in George Town as well as state assemblyman for Jelutong (1964-1969) and Air Itam (1971-1974).

 A former Labour Party of Malaya assistant secretary general, he was later a member of Gerakan and Pekemas.

 Biography

 Originally a schoolteacher, Tan Phock Kin joined the Labour Party of Malaya and was one of those elected to the George Town municipal council in 1958.
 It was part of the Socialist Front wave led by D.S.
 Ramanathan who became mayor.

 In 1959, in the first elections following Merdeka, he won the Tanjong parliamentary seat.
 Tan secured 11,333 votes winning by a majority of 4,885 over G.H.
 Goh of the Alliance Party, while the People's Progressive Party candidate Khoo Yat See trailed in third.

 Tan was known as a fierce debater in Parliament and strongly voiced his objections to the proposed Internal Security Act which was drawn up in 1960.

-“With the advent of Merdeka, everyone looked forward with great hope to the ending of, at long last, the curtailment of liberty.
-But what do we find?
-Laws become more arbitrary, regulations become even more restrictive.
+Following Merdeka, initial public expectations of expanded civil liberties were met with criticism over the introduction of increasingly restrictive regulations and arbitrary legal enforcement.

 “Is this then an occasion for rejoicing and merriment?
 I feel sure that all thinking people will agree that such an occasion should be one for mourning and not for celebration," he said at the time.

 In 1962 he crossed swords in Parliament with Finance Minister Tan Siew Sin calling the minister's Budget speech 'most pathetic'.
 In their exchange the minister called him a liar but later withdrew that statement.

 In 1963, the Labour Party and its Socialist Front allies was hit by waves of detentions without trial.
 Tan was not one of those detained at the time but it spelt the end of the party as a force.

 In 1964, he failed to defend Tanjong, losing by 4,412 votes to Lim Chong Eu of the United Democratic Party in a contest that also featured All-England badminton champion David Choong and Tan Chong Bee of the PAP.
 He did however win the Jelutong state seat.